strange012/basic_backend/5. Ruby on Rails/homework 15/task.md

-# Задание к уроку Ruby on Rails (lesson 15)
+# Ruby on Rails block homework (lesson 15)

-## Имплементировать в приложении Rails модель (на свое усмотрение) и миграции к ней
+## Implement a model (of your choice) and migrations for it in the Rails application

-Необходимо объвить свою модель в папке `app/models`
+You need to declare your model in the `app/models` folder

-Необходимо сгенерировать миграцию `rails g migration CreateXXXXX`, в миграции прописать поля новой таблицы
+You need to generate a migration `rails g migration CreateXXXXX`, and specify the fields for the new table in the migration